vhakulinen/pySIC/README.md

 --------------
 This is simple admin script to gather information from all server defined.
-`servers` list must contain server IPs where server.py is running and `nameserver` must contain IP and PORT of server where Pyro's nameserver is running
+`servers` list must contain server IPs where server.py is running and `nameserver` must contain IP and PORT of server where Pyro's nameserver is running.
+Outputs data to data.xml.